wghglory/react-color-organizer/Readme.md

 2 most frequently used life events: `componentDidMount`, `componentWillUnmount`. componentDidMount is invoked just after the component has rendered, and componentWillUnmount is invoked just before the component is unmounted.

 **componentDidMount is another good place to make API requests**.
-This method is invoked after the component has rendered, so any setState calls from this method will kick off the updating lifecycle and rerender the component.
+This method is invoked after the component has rendered, so any setState calls from this method will kick off the updating lifecycle and re-render the component.

 componentDidMount is also a good place to **initialize any third-party JavaScript that requires a DOM**.
 For instance, you may want to incorporate a drag-and-drop library or a library that handles touch events.
 Typically, these libraries require a DOM before they can be initialized.